virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 #### 5.3.
 Surface reflection

-Using the normal we can calculate the refracted and reflected rays, using builtin functions.
+Using the normal, we can calculate the refracted and reflected rays using built-in functions.
 To calculate the refracted ray, we need to know the [Refractive Index] of both mediums

 ```glsl
 const float airRI = 1.0;